rishi16022012-developer/Auryx-AI-core/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://untitled-232212368031.asia-southeast1.run.app
+View your app in browser: https://untitled-232212368031.asia-southeast1.run.app

 ## Run Locally